smoca-ag/lightweight-kotlin-redux/README.md

 * Will be called on its own coroutine view.
 * Is intended for longrunning or asynchrone operation (calculations, fetch network data...)

 Sagas will be run by a middleware that is always added to the store.
-Asynchrone operations (network, BLE) should be implemented in a Saga.
+Asynchronous operations (network, BLE) should be implemented in a Saga.

 ```kotlin
 class BusySaga() : Saga<AppState>() {